-be point, however, specially noticed to that Gehenna which the Jews knew, and of which our Lord spoke to them, was not a lake of fire to be kept burning to all eternity, into which all would be cast who get "angry with a brother" and call him a "fool."
+The point, however, to be specially noticed here is that Gehenna which the Jews knew, and of which our Lord spoke to them, was not a lake of fire to be kept burning to all eternity, into which all would be cast who get "angry with a brother" and call him a "fool."
 No; the Jews gathered no such extreme idea from the Lord's words.
 The eternal torment theory was unknown to them.
 It had no place in their theology, as will be shown.
 It is a comparatively modern invention, coming down, as we have shown, from Papacy - the great apostasy.
 The point is that Gehenna symbolizes the Second Death - utter, complete and everlasting destruction.
 This is clearly shown by its being contrasted with life as its opposite.
 "It is better for thee to enter into life halt, or maimed, than otherwise to be cast into Gehenna."
 It is better that you should deny yourselves sinful gratifications than that you should lose all future life, and perish in the Second Death.